MaterializeInc/materialize/doc/user/content/serve-results/snowflake.md

 ```

 {{< note >}}
-To create a stage that using a storage integration, the active user must have a
+To create a stage that uses a storage integration, the active user must have a
 role with the [`CREATE STAGE` privilege](https://docs.snowflake.com/en/sql-reference/sql/create-stage)
 for the active schema, as well as the [`USAGE` privilege](https://docs.snowflake.com/en/sql-reference/sql/grant-privilege#syntax)
 on the relevant storage integration.